HomebrewNLP/revlib/README.md

 Another nice feature RevLib has, is that it can automatically offload intermediate values or cast them to another datatype.
-Casting the intermediate tensors used during the backward pass from float32 to half-precision (float16) would halve the memory required for intermediate values.
-Another option is to move these tensors off the accelerator and onto the GPU, allowing you to build even bigger models, even without RevNet.\
+Casting the intermediate tensors used during the backward pass from float32 to half-precision (float16) would halve the memory required for intermediate values.\
 To integrate it into existing code, take a look at what we do below:

 ```PYTHON